Nested Sequents for Intermediate Logics: The Case of G\"odel-Dummett Logics: Cut-free Completeness Theorem

 \begin{proof} We prove the theorem for $\nndl$ as the other cases are similar.
-Let $\va;\nsa$ be a nested sequent with $z$ our starting variable.
-We define a proof-search algorithm $\prove$ that applies rules from $\nndl$ bottom-up, generating a pseudo-derivation of $\va,z; \ns$.
-If a proof is found, then by \lem~\ref{lem:fresh-delete}, we know that $\va; \nsa$ is derivable in $\nndl$, and if a proof is not found, then we construct an \ndl-model $M$ witnessing the \ndl-invalidity of $\va; \ns$.
+Let $\vec{x}; \phi(\vec{x})$ be a nested sequent with $\vec{x}$ all free variables in $\phi(\vec{x})$ and let $z$ be our starting variable.
+We define a proof-search algorithm $\prove$ that applies rules from $\nndl$ bottom-up, generating a pseudo-derivation of $z,\vec{x}; \phi(\vec{x})$.
+If a proof is found, then by \lem~\ref{lem:fresh-delete}, we know that $\vec{x}; \phi(\vec{x})$ is derivable in $\nndl$, and if a proof is not found, then we construct a \ndl-model $M$ witnessing the \ndl-invalidity of $\vec{x}; \phi(\vec{x})$.
 Let us now describe the proof-search algorithm $\prove$.\\

 $\prove$.
-We take $\va,z; \ns$ as input and continue to the next step.\\
+We take $z,\vec{x}; \phi(\vec{x})$ as input and continue to the next step.\\

 $\idfo$ and $\botl$.
 Let $\branch_{1}, \ldots, \branch_{n}$ be all branches in the pseudo-derivation so far constructed with $\ns_{1}, \ldots, \ns_{n}$ the top sequents of each branch, respectively.
 For each branch $\branch_{i}$ such that $\ns_{i}$ is of the form $\idfo$ or $\botl$, halt $\prove$.
 If $\prove$ has halted on $\branch_{i}$ for each $1 \leq i \leq n$, then return $\success$ as we have found a proof of the input.
 If $\prove$ has not halted on $\branch_{i}$ for each $1 \leq i \leq n$, then let $\branch_{j_{1}}, \ldots, \branch_{j_{k}}$ be the remaining branches for which $\prove$ did not halt.
 For each branch, copy the top sequent above itself and continue to the next step.